runatlantis/atlantis/runatlantis.io/blog/putting-the-dev-into-devops-why-your-developers-should-write-terraform-too.md

 5. _Ops: Updates ticket_
 6. **Dev: Continues their work**

-After the Ops team adopts Terraform, the workflow from a dev’s perspective is the same!
+After the Ops team adopts Terraform, the workflow from a dev's perspective is the same!

 ![](/blog/putting-the-dev-into-devops/pic2.webp)